 Predictive performance and classification ability of the published photon models were limited on our proton cohort.
 The prevalent risk factors emerging from the statistical analysis encompassed older age, female gender, arterial hypertension and tumor abutment of the optic apparatus.
 The two best trivariable models based on age, tumor involvement and hypertension or gender showed good ability of classification and calibration.
-No dosimetric parameter was explicitly included in the best performing NTCP modtoxicity was not observed below doses of 45 GVRBF to the optic apparatus.
+No dosimetric parameter was explicitly included in the best performing NTCP modwith the literature, RION toxicity was not observed below doses of 45 GVRBF to the optic apparatus.
 Therefore, the developed models are applicable only to patients with high dose to the optic structures, implicitly accounting for dosimetry.
 While high dose is the main trigger for RION onset, above a certain threshold, clinical variables such as age, gender or hypertension determine the likelihood of RION toxicity.
-Furthermore, a trend towards a volume effect in the optic structures an involvement of the tumour in the optic strucwas detected which could open up to optimized planning approaches with particle therapy, targeting patients with increased risk for RION with highly conformal treatments.
+Furthermore, a trend was detected which could open up to optimized planning approaches with particle therapy, targeting patients with increased risk for RION with highly conformal treatments.